achen353/Face-Mask-Detector/README.md

 - [License](#license)

 ## Features
-- __Lightweight models:__  only `2422339` and `2422210` parameters for the MFN and RMFD models, respectively
+- __Lightweight models:__  only `2,422,339` and `2,422,210` parameters for the MFN and RMFD models, respectively
-- __Detection of multiple faces:__: able to detect multiple faces in one frame
+- __Detection of multiple faces:__ able to detect multiple faces in one frame
-- __Support for detection in webcam stream:__: our app supports detection in images and video streams
+- __Support for detection in webcam stream:__ our app supports detection in images and video streams
-- __Support for detection of improper mask wearing:__ our MFN model is able to detect (1) proper mask wearing, (2) improper mask wearing, and (3) no mask scenarios
+- __Support for detection of improper mask wearing:__ our MFN model is able to detect improper mask wearing including (1) uncovered chin, (2) uncovered nose, and (3) uncovered nose and mouth.

 ## About
 This app detects human faces and proper mask wearing in images and webcam streams.

 Under the COVID-19 pandemic, wearing mask has shown to be an effective means to control the spread of virus.
 The demand for an effective mask detection on embedded systems of limited computing capabilities has surged, especially in highly populated areas such as public transportations, hospitals, etc. Trained on MobileNetV2, a state-of-the-art lightweight deep learning model on